 - Connect a USB drive to your computer.
 Keep in mind that the contents of the drive will be erased completely.

-- Go to Applications, then right-click on “Install macOS Monterey” and select Show Package Contents.
+- Go to Applications, then right-click on “Install macOS Ventura” and select Show Package Contents.

 - Go to Resources.